Elements makes you productive creating great apps and software projects.

 “Cooper” is our platform of choice for creating Android apps.

-@@@Under the “Toffee” Elements lets you build native apps for the Apple platform, via Cocoa.
+Under the “Toffee” platform, Elements lets you build native apps for the Apple platform, via Cocoa.
 This encompasses iOS, macOS, tvOS and watchOS.

 Elements lets you create apps for all four of Apple's platforms, using the native Cocoa APIs and compiling to CPU-native code for the respective platforms (64-bit Intel for macOS, and 32-bit and 64-bit for iOS and its siblings).

 No matter what language you choose, you have full access to the Cocoa class libraries, from Foundation up to AppKit/UIKit and all the frameworks Apple provides.
 And you can seamlessly reuse any existing Cocoa libraries out there – from third parties to open source, simply by importing their headers.

 “Toffee” is our platform of choice for native apps for the Apple platform, including iOS, macOS and tvOS.

 “Island” is the newest Elements platform, introduced with Elements 9.